How Much Does a Suspended Ceiling Cost to Install?

 This type of suspended and false ceiling is most commonly used in public buildings such as theatres, lobbies, and auditoriums, among other places.

-A suspended ceiling made of gypsum board and plaster can be messed to simple light gauge steels, or some special framing elements can be used.
+A suspended ceiling made of gypsum board and plaster can be mounted to simple light gauge steels, or some special framing elements can be used.

 While basic light gauge steels are suspended on cables, special framing components designed specifically for this type of ceiling and available in a variety of complex shapes are available.